 Home maintenance isn't just about calling a plumber when the garbage disposal needs to be fixed.
 Owning a home means there are certain things you need to do regular maintenance on.
 That might mean changing out the air filter once every few months or it might mean remembering to stain your deck once every three years.
 Some people love working on their house and they actually look forward to doing all the maintenance work themselves, other would rather be doing literally anything else with their time.
 If you're in the second camp, just remember that it's a lot more expensive (and time-consuming) to replace a deck that's rotted through than it is to do the regular maintenance.
 Plus you can always think about hiring someone to do the work for you!

-More: Start off on the right foot!
+First-time homebuying tip: Start off on the right foot!
 Get our guide to home maintenance.

 Up next: Stay informed